allieshi93388-cloud/Recipes-Calories/README.md

 Results: The training data had a R-squared value of 0.84916 and the test data had a R-squared value of 0.8567.
 The entire dataset had a R-squared value of 0.8504.

-Performance: The final model is a worse predictor of both the training and testing data since its R-squared values are higher than the baseline model's.
-Regardless, there was less difference between the R-squared values of the training and testing data for the final model.
-So this can indicate more less surprising predictions from the final model on unseen data.
+Performance: The final model is a better predictor of both the training and testing data since its R-squared values are higher than the baseline model's.
+There was also less difference between the R-squared values of the training and testing data for the final model.
+So this can indicate less surprising predictions from the final model on unseen data.

 --